-Many of the companies that we have talked about on the website produce multiple different types of instruments, but Casio does something more than that.
+Many of the companies that we have talked about on the website produce multiple different types of instruments, but Casio does even more than that.
 They have a wide range of products, ranging from mobile phones to musical instruments.
 Their focus is completely on providing high quality digital pianos to the musical world.
 They do not make any non-electronic pianos.

 Around 71 years ago (1946) Casio was founded in Japan under the name Kashio Seisakujo.
 Tadao, Kashio, the founder, specialized in fabrication technology but wanted to be a major innovator.
 Their first product was far from the musical industry, it was actually a ring that allowed you to smoke without having to hold the cigarette.
 Casio didn’t get its modern name until 1957 when it became Casio Computer Co.
 Ltd.

 The 1980’s saw the release of a number of budget electronic instruments to be sold to the general public.
 Casio drew on experience from all of its various ventures in order to start crafting these electronic instruments and became very well-known for their instruments.

 You can find 6 different lines of Casio keyboards today: portable keyboards, lighted keyboards, mini keyboards, compact digital pianos, XW, and workstation keyboards.
 As for digital uprights, there are two lines currently being produced: the Privia and the Celviano lines.
 Each line has a variety of features meant to help maximize music production for any musician.